sunflowerit/waftlib/README.md

 ## Setting up a Development Environment (PyCharm)

-You Can also set up a dev environment with pycharm.
+You can also set up a dev environment with pycharm.
 This allows you to develop locally if you wish to.
 Firstly:
  - Follow the setup step steps and make sure your odoo environment is ready.